-SCR Operations Manager Matt Newton explains what could be behind the recent increase in cyberstalking, and what protective measures we can take.
+SCR Operations Manager, Matt Newton explains what could be behind the recent increase in cyberstalking, and what protective measures we can take.

 What is cyberstalking?

-Cyberstalking can be particularly challenging to address as it’s not always immediately obvious.
-Even though blocking someone on social media is a useful tool it is difficult to prevent a determined perpetrator from creating fake accounts to keep watch on you and attempt contact.
+A great place to start is to block the person on social media.
+However, it is hard to stop a determined perpetrator from creating fake accounts to monitor and contact you.
 Some victims reported receiving multiple new password requests a day where their stalker was attempting to hack into their account.

-It’s not all bad news, however, and there are a number of simple steps you can take to protect yourself online:
+But, there are a number of simple steps you can take to protect yourself online:

-Make sure you always have a strong password and change it regularly.
-Even though having the same password for everything is appealing, maintaining strong and unique passwords on your devices and profiles will help protect you from being hacked or from a stalker gaining your personal information.
-In addition, enabling 2 factor authentication on all of your accounts will ensure they are secure.
+Make sure you always have strong passwords and change them regularly.
+Having the same password for everything is appealing – but maintaining strong and unique passwords on your devices and profiles will help protect you from being hacked or from a stalker gaining your personal information.
+If you are worried about forgetting your passwords, you can keep them safe using a password manager.
+In addition, enabling 2 factor-authentication on all of your accounts is essential to ensuring they are secure.

-- Check your privacy settings.
-Ideally keep your social media private or consider setting up a separate account if you use it for work purposes.
+Ideally keep your social media account private or consider setting up a separate account if you use it for work purposes.
 Regardless ensure you have enabled privacy settings to keep personal information private.
-Be careful about who you accept as followers or friends – this limits fake accounts and those you do not know being able to view your profile.
-Ensure you have a good anti-virus and anti-malware tool installed on all your devices and install software updates as soon as you can to keep your devices as secure as possible.

-Depending on the platform, it may be as simple as contacting the website owner and asking them to remove the content.
-Though it may be necessary to follow other avenues.
+Depending on the platform, it may be as simple as contacting the website owner and asking them to remove the content, though it may be necessary to follow other avenues.
 You can also remove yourself from the open electoral register by following the steps on the gov.com website.

 Be prepared to provide information and access to professionals if an issue does manifest.
 The ability to identify a culprit and enact a plan quickly will save considerable uncertainty; and often significant cost.
-Collect screenshots and pictures of messages you receive, as well as profile pages, from where the abuse is coming from ready to show law enforcement if needed.
+Collect screenshots and pictures of any text messages or instant messages that you receive, as well as profile pages, from where the abuse is coming from, ready to show law enforcement if needed.

 If you’re worried…

 If you have become victim to cyber stalking contact the Police immediately.
-Cyber stalking is illegal in Britain, for more details and help see here.
+Cyberstalking is illegal in Britain, for more details and help see here.